How To Overcome Overwhelm & Beat Busy

 (“The Busyness Trap“ by Thomas J. DeLong – HBR)

 Once you are aware of your tendencies you are in a better place to tackle specific issues.
-While everyone has to find his or her best way of getting these behaviors under control, here are some tactics that you may find useful.
+While everyone has to find their best way of getting these behaviors under control, here are some tactics that you may find useful.

 Cut down on your worst busyness behavioral patterns: